mth/yeti/doc/reference.rst

 by type).
 Integer literals can be written as hexadecimal or octal numbers, by using the ``0x`` or ``0o`` prefix respectively.

-Floating-point runtime reprentation can be enforced by using exponent (scientific) notation.
+Floating-point runtime representation can be enforced by using exponent (scientific) notation.
 As a special case of it, a single letter ``e`` may be added to the end (the exponent is considered to be zero in this case).